-- Laboratory workers who may be exposed to hepatitis A in the course of their work.
+- Laboratory workers who may be exposed to HAV in the course of their work.

 - Sewage workers who are at risk of repeated exposure to raw sewage.

-- People who work with primates that are susceptible to hepatitis A infection.
+- People who work with primates that are susceptible to HAV infection.

 Other high-risk individuals